Position: Ski or Snowboard Instructor

 Instructors are assigned to our different lesson programs based on their experience, availability, personality and work performance.
 They also contribute to the operation of the school and the rental shop beyond just the lessons and are often assigned to perform ambassadorial or labor duties to support our programs.
 We provide a large variety of both paid and voluntary training opportunities for all experience levels.

-Work levels vary based on full/part time status, performance and customer demand and base pay is determined by certification and experience.
+Work levels vary based on full/part time status, performance and customer demand.
+Our competitive pay rates are determined by certification and experience.

 QUALIFICATIONS & EXPERIENCE